pythonuserhabip/stock-tracer-project/README.md

 # stock-tracer-project
- Stock tracking using requests, csv and smtplib libraries With the requests module, the required data of the required stock is obtained.
-Converted to readable format with csv.
-Send information mail with smtplib
+ Stock tracking using requests, csv
+With the request module, the price information of the desired stock is obtained, converted into a format that can be read with csv and presented.